wp-plugins/social-linkz/readme.txt

 == Changelog ==

+= 1.6.1 =
+* NEW : The hierarchy button may be limited to logged users
+* BUG : Avoid recursive call listing the translation folder

 = 1.6.0 =
 * NEW : Add an option to customize the printed pages (custom CSS, selection of plugins that are to be executed...)